phalcon/documentation/docs/tutorial-vokuro.md

 A `try`/`catch` block wraps all operations.
 This ensures that all errors are caught and displayed on screen.

-!!! danger "NOTE"

-    You will need to rework the code to enhance security.
+> **NOTE** You will need to rework the code to enhance security.
 Currently, if an error happens with the database, the `catch` code will echo on screen the database credentials with the exception.
 This code is intended as a tutorial not a full scale production application
+{: .alert .alert-danger }

 We ensure that we have access to all the supporting libraries by loading composer's autoloader.
 In the `composer.json` we have also defined the `autoload` entry, directing the autoloader to load any `Vokuro` namespaced classes from the `src` folder.